 Our lab is broadly interested in understanding how an organism responds to novel environments.
 Such organismal persistence generally occurs through genetic adaptation, phenotypic plasticity or combination of these two processes.
-We are particularly interested in exploring the relative roles of such processes of genetic adaptation and phenotypic plasticity that underlie a trait evolution.
+We are particularly interested in exploring the relative roles of such processes of genetic adaptation and phenotypic plasticity that underly a trait evolution.
 We integrate a variety of interdisciplinary approaches, including comparative ‘omics’ (Genomics, Transcriptomics, Epigenomics and Metabolomics), Ecology and Natural history to uncover the molecular basis underlying the processes of adaptive evolution.
 We work with a variety of non-model systems that includes birds, lizards, frogs and mammals.

 For more information on the lab, publications and opportunities, please check our lab website.

 BSCI - ST 4/5/70195: INTRODUCTION TO GENOMICS